 The Administrative Council, which is often called the AC, is the governing body for the Southern SARE region.
 The AC appoints the host institution and coordinator, oversees the general budget and guides programming.
 A large part of this responsibility revolves around establishing all Calls for Proposals, and overseeing the review of proposals and evaluation of projects.

-The AC is composed of 26 members: 15 selected by the AC through an open nomination process, and 11 members appointed by our partner agencies.
+The AC is composed of 28 members: 15 selected by the AC through an open nomination process, and 11 members appointed by our partner agencies.
 These agencies include 1890 Extension Institutions, 1890 Research Institutions, 1862 Extension Institutions, 1862 Research Institutions, State Departments of Agriculture, US Forestry Service, USDA-Agricultural Research Service, USDA-Natural Resource Conservation Service, US Environmental Protection Agency, US Geological Survey, and a representative from the SARE National office.
 Of the 12 members selected from open nominations, seven are producers, three represent non-governmental organizations, one represents agribusiness, and one reflects quality of life issues for the AC.
+In addition, we have two state ag coordinator representatives serving one year appointments.
 See who is currently serving on our Administrative Council.

 The term of membership on the AC is normally three years, with the opportunity to be reappointed for one additional term.
 Memberships are staggered to assure continuity.
 Producers and NGO representatives are compensated when attending AC meetings or participating in the program at a PDP workshop or other SARE meetings.